Pastrnak sparks Bruins 5-2 win over Senators

 After colliding with Backes, Sabourin fell to the ice and appeared to be unconscious.
 There was a large blood spot on the ice under his face.

+“There’s hatred and all that, but at the end of the day we’re all brothers in this game,” Senators defenseman Mark Borowiecki said.
+“That could have just as easily been one of us.
+You just can’t help but think about Sabby and his parents and his finacée watching that.
+It hits you.”

-The Senators sent an update on their Twitter saying he was conscious and speaking with the attending doctors while leaving the arena.
+The Senators sent an update on their Twitter saying Sabourin was conscious and speaking with the attending doctors while leaving the arena.

+“You don’t want to see anyone, anyone on either team lying motionless like that on the ice,” Ottawa coach D.J.
+Smith said.
+“Our players were emotional and so were their guys.”

+Smith said they’d know more about the injury Sunday and he was being kept at the hospital overnight.

 Heinen scored 5:43 into the third period, hustling in for a loose puck, to make it 3-2.